neurobagel/api/README.md

 Neurobagel API utilizes [Pytest](https://docs.pytest.org/en/7.2.x/) framework for testing.

-To run the tests, first ensure you're in the repository's root directory and in the environment where the dependencies are installed.
+To run the tests, first ensure you're in the repository's root directory.

 Install the submodules used by the tests:
 ```bash